Sustainability Matters 2020

 If you have taken action to reduce your environmental footprint and would like to participate in the program, email firstname.lastname@example.org or call 8470 8344.
 To find out which businesses in Darebin have a 'We are Greening our Business' sticker go to our Darebin Green Business Directory.

-Want some financial help from the State Government to take action to reduce energy and waste within your business?
+Want some financial help from the State and Federal Government to take action to reduce energy and waste within your business?

-Sustainability Victoria offers a range of grants, case studies, tips and resources to help your business become more sustainable.
+Sustainability Victoria has just released the following grants: E-waste Infrastructure; Research, Development and Demonstration; Resource Recovery Infrastructure and Recycling Industry Transition Support.
 Keep your eye on their Grants and Funding page to see what is currently on offer and available.
 Also check out their broader directory/page to help you find funding (from a number of sources) to save energy in your business.
+Sustainability Victoria also offers a range of case studies, tips and resources to help your business become more sustainable.

 Other places to go for help on your sustainability journey?

 The following websites offer some great tips and resources:

 Sustainable Business Officer